1987 European Parliament election in Spain

-The 1987 European Parliament election in Spain was held on Wednesday, 10 June 1987, to elect the MEP delegation from the country for the 2nd European Parliament.
-All 60 seats allocated to Spain as per the 1985 Treaty of Accession were up for election.
-The election was held simultaneously with regional elections in thirteen autonomous communities and local elections all throughout Spain.
+An election was held in Spain on Wednesday, 10 June 1987, to elect the MEP delegation from the country for the 2nd European Parliament.
+All 60 seats allocated to the Spanish constituency as per the 1985 Treaty of Accession were up for election.
+It was held concurrently with regional elections in thirteen autonomous communities and local elections all throughout Spain.

-Spain had acceded the European Communities on 1 January 1986 and had been represented in the European Parliament by 60 temporarily-appointed delegates until a proper election could be held.
+Spain had acceded the European Communities on 1 January 1986 and had been represented in the European Parliament by 60 temporarily appointed delegates until a proper election could be held.
 As a European-wide election was due in 1989, elected MEPs only served for the remainder of the European Parliament term.